22Neves/devsite-docs/guides/additional-content/your-integrations/introduction.en.md

 >
 > Important
 >
-> For security reasons related to Mercado Pago, the environment for **Your integrations is not available for users under the age of majority**.
+> For security reasons related to Mercado Pago, the environment for **"Your integrations" is not available for users under the age of majority**.

 ## Application details